shiitsu412/shiitsu412.github.io/essays/CheckpointA3.md

 I am working on assignment 3 by myself.

-<strong>7.
-Describe what worked well with this project?
+<strong>Describe what worked well with this project?
 What did not work well?</strong>

 I worked well with this project to create a CSS file for each login and register page, save user data on my server, and connect the login page to the invoice page.
 I worked not well with this project to connect the login page and register page, and send data of product quantity entered in the display page whenever move to other pages.